-The Eurasia Group on Corporate Governance for Capital Market Development has been established by the OECD in partnership with the Capital Markets Board of Turkey and the Istanbul Stock Exchange.
+The Eurasia Group on Corporate Governance for Capital Market Development has been established by the OECD in partnership with the Capital Markets Board of Turkey and the Borsa Istanbul.
 The objectives of the Group are to:

 Address the link between capital market development and economic growth.
 Identify how better corporate governance practices can contribute to capital market development in Eurasia.